Learn more about Surrey's community gardens, and how to start a new garden in your community.

 |Clayton Community Centre||Ready, Set, Grow!
 Community Garden||7155 187A Street||Clayton|

-Starting a New Community Garden on City Park Land
+Apply to Start a New Community Garden on City Parkland

-- Submit an application.
-Download the application for new gardens.
+Download the New Garden Application Form.
 The application form outlines the criteria that will be used to evaluate the applications.
 Include as much relevant information as possible so your application can be fully evaluated.
-Only 1 location may be submitted per proposal.
-Applications are due by September 30th each year.
+Only one location may be submitted per proposal.
+Applications are due by June 30 each year.

 The garden group must acquire and maintain insurance for a minimum of $2,000,000, naming the City of Surrey as an additional insured party.